Table of Contents

 Troubleshooting

-Our FTP server is pretty much as vanilla as they come and should not cause any problems.
-Nonetheless, occasionally people do tell us they cannot connect, and so far this has always been problems at the client end.
+Occasionally people tell us they cannot connect, and so far this has always been problems at the client end.
 Here are some things to check.

-2. Make sure your computer can see our server.
-Try “pinging” the FTP server with “ping ftp1.cruk.cam.ac.uk” from the command line.
+ping ftp1.cruk.cam.ac.uk” from the command line.
 The server will echo back a reply if your pings are getting through.
 If ping says the packets are not being returned, please check with your IT department to check network connectivity.
-The problems have never yet been at the CRUK-CI end; if our FTP site does need to be taken out of commission for a while we will let all our collaborators know beforehand.
+The problems have never yet been at the CRUK-CI end; if our FTP site does need to be taken out of commission for a while we will let all our collaborators know beforehand. - If you are able to log in but get errors when trying to download, please ask your IT team to check they are allowing access for FTP ephemeral ports.
+The range we use is 41698-41707.